azcastillo/Andrew-Castillo-Portfolio/README.md

-## Howdy!
+## Howdy and Welcome!
-My name is Andrew Castillo and I am a pure mathematics PhD transitioning into the world of data.
-Here are a few of the data science projects that I have worked on.
+My name is Andrew Castillo and I am a mathematician and data scientist.
+Here are a few of the data science projects that I have worked on during my free time.
 Github links to the projects are provided if you would like a more in depth analysis.

 <p align="center">
  <img src="images/intro_image.jpg" />